-A wet storm system is expected to move in from the Pacific to end the week, bringing heavy rain and snow back to these parched locations.
-Winter weather alerts have been issued for portions of New Mexico starting Friday morning, but expect more of the surrounding area to see additional alerts issued in the next few days.
+A wet storm system has moved in from the Pacific bringing heavy rain and snow back to these parched locations.
+Winter weather alerts remain in place for portions of New Mexico and Arizona lasting through Sunday morning.

 Get the latest forecast for the Western U.S. anytime with the WeatherNation app by pulling up the regional forecast section, or tuning in to WeatherNationTV at :50 past the hour.